Commerzbank says prepared for Grexit but has little exposure

-FRANKFURT (Reuters) - Commerzbank (CBKG.DE) has contingency plans in place should Greece leave the euro currency zone but the bank has very little exposure of any kind to Greece, the bank’s chief executive Martin Blessing said on Thursday.
+FRANKFURT, Feb 12 (Reuters) - Commerzbank has contingency plans in place should Greece leave the euro currency zone but the bank has very little exposure of any kind to Greece, the bank’s chief executive Martin Blessing said on Thursday.

 “I‘m not so worried about this issue,” he said at a media briefing where the bank unveiled its 2014 results.